Jeline Vandromme

 Jeline Vandromme (born 16 November 2007) is a Belgian tennis player.
+She has a career-high singles ranking by the WTA of No. 128, achieved on 20 July 2026, and a best doubles ranking of 986, reached on 13 April 2026.

-She has a career-high ITF junior combined ranking of No. 2, achieved on 27 October 2025.
+On the ITF Junior Circuit, Vandromme reached a combined ranking of world No. 2 on 27 October 2025.
 She won the girls' singles title at the 2025 US Open.

 Early life

 Vandromme was born to Bart Vandromme and Corinne Blondeel.
 She has an older sister, Justine, and an older brother, Justin.
 She began playing tennis at the age of five.
 Originally from Nieuwpoort, West Flanders, she later moved to Sint-Kruis, Bruges, to train at TC Brughia.
 She also studied Latin at Sint-Andreaslyceum Sint-Kruis and piano at the Conservatory of Bruges.

-Junior career
+Career

+Juniors

 In January 2023, Vandromme won her first J60 title at the RTC ITF Junior event in Arlon.
 That September, she won the U16 Tennis European Junior Championships, and in November, she won the U16 Tennis Europe Junior Masters.
 She was the first Belgian player to win the Junior Masters since Kim Clijsters in 1997.

 In early 2024, she won two J300 titles: the Copa Barranquilla and the Astrid Bowl in Charleroi-Marcinelle.
 She also reached the final of the Memorial Eduardo Ferrero Trophy in Villena.
-Following her victory in Charleroi, she made her Junior Grand Slam debut at the French Open in both singles and doubles.
-In singles, she reached the quarterfinals before losing to fourth seed Tyra Caterina Grant.
+Following her victory in Charleroi, she made her major debut at the French Open in both singles and doubles.
+In singles, she reached the quarterfinals, before losing to fourth seed Tyra Caterina Grant.

 In January 2025, she won the J300 Traralgon Tennis International and reached the girls' singles quarterfinals of the Australian Open.
 Later that year, she won the girls' singles title at the US Open.
 She was the first Belgian to win the title since Kirsten Flipkens in 2003.
 The following month, she also won the year-ending ITF Junior Finals in Chengdu after defeating Kristina Penickova in the final.

-Professional career
+Professional

 In August 2023, Vandromme reached the semifinals of the W15 event in Fleurus as a wildcard, upsetting third seed Chihiro Muramatsu and eighth seed Lian Tran in the process.

 In February 2025, she won her first professional title at the W15 event in Manacor, defeating Britt du Pree in the final.
 Later that year, she won the W35 Lexus British Pro Series in Roehampton and two W15 titles in Monastir.

+Vandromme made it through to her first WTA 125 final at the Contrexéville Open in July 2026, losing to fifth seed Mayar Sherif in three sets, after squandering a match point in the second set.